tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Any destination rules that include keys not known to the client, or values that cannot be parsed, MUST be ignored in their entirety.

+Destination rule keys are registered with IANA as defined in {{proxy-destination-iana}}, with the initial content provided below.

 | JSON Key | Optional | Description | Type | Example |
 | --- | --- | --- | --- | --- |
 | proxies | No | An array of strings that match `identifier` values from the top-level `proxies` array | Array of Strings | ["tcp-proxy", "udp-proxy"] |
 | domains | Yes | An array of FQDNs and wildcard DNS domains | Array of Strings | ["www.example.com", "*.internal.example.com"] |
 | subnets | Yes | An array of IPv4 and IPv6 addresses and subnets | Array of Strings | ["2001:DB8::1", "192.168.1.0/24"] |
 | ports | Yes | An array of TCP and UDP port ranges | Array of Strings | ["80", "443", "1024-65535"] |
+{: #destination-rule-keys-table title="Initial PvD Proxy Destination Rule Registry Contents"}

 The `domains` array includes specific FQDNs and zones that are either accessible using specific proxy (for rules with non-empty `proxies` array) or non-accessible through any proxies (for rules with empty `proxies` array).